 - Biogas Processing onsite of the biogas plant

-The combined heat and power plant on-site generated sales value in former concepts.
+The combined heat and power plant on-site generated sales value in the former concepts.
 In follow-up concepts, this can be generated by processing raw biogas to biomethane and supplying it to the gas grid.
-Biogas processing plants are also available at more minor power scales.
+Biogas processing plants are also available at smaller power scales.
 Operation of biogas plants with a production capacity 250 Nm³ / h and above is possible (with alternative processing systems also less).
-The construction of a biogas-feedin-plant is mandatory for the biogas supply and the local gas supplier’s connection to the gas grid.
-Furthermore the separated CO2 from the biogas processing can be processed and marketed as liquefied CO2.
+The construction of a biogas-feed-in-plant is mandatory for the biogas supply and the local gas supplier’s connection to the gas grid.
+Furthermore, the CO2 separated from biogas can be liquefied and marketed.

 There are several options can be considered if a gas grid connection is not within an economical range.
 If operated combined heat and power plants are decommissioned, a substitute for the heat supply (e.g., wood chips) is needed to act as digester heating.